 There are three keyword variations in Google Ads:

-- Exact match.
-Your ad shows on searches with the same meaning as your keyword
+- Exact match – Your ad shows on searches with the same meaning as your keyword

-- Phrase match.
-Your ad shows on searches including the meaning of your keyword
+- Phrase match – Your ad shows on searches including the meaning of your keyword

-- Broad match.
-Your ad shows on searches related to the meaning of your keyword
+- Broad match – Your ad shows on searches related to the meaning of your keyword

 Broad match keywords have their uses — like if you want to find fresh new keywords for your search engine optimization (SEO) strategy.
-But they’re not ideal for keeping CPC low because you risk attracting clicks from customers with no interest in your products or services.

 Phrase match and exact match keywords are more targeted, so they’re more likely to lower your cost per click.